List of Haikyu!! characters: Lev Haiba

 Lev Haiba (灰羽 リエーフ, Haiba Riēfu) is a first-year at Nekoma High and a middle blocker.
 He is the tallest member of the team and is half-Japanese and half-Russian, though he only speaks Japanese.
 Lev has a happy-go-lucky and cheerful personality.
 He has no prior experience with volleyball and therefore was not present at Nekoma and Karasuno's first practice match.
 Like Shoyo Hinata, he also aspires to be the ace of the team, though he is still working on practicing his fundamental skills.
 Kenma was tasked by their coach to "take care of Lev", and thus the two often practice together in order to improve Lev's skills, though Kenma is unmotivated to do so at first.
 Lev reminds Kenma of Hinata due to their excitability, persistence, and poor skill in the essentials of receiving and serving.
 Lev also practices with Kuroo, who teaches him read-blocking skills.
 Post timeskip, Lev works as a model in Russia, along with his older sister, Alisa Haiba.

 Yūki Shibayama

 Yūki Shibayama (芝山 優生, Shibayama Yūki) is a first-year student at Nekoma High and is a libero.
 He deeply respects Yaku and but lacks confidence in his own skills.
 So, he feels pressured to be just as good as Yaku when he plays.
 He is Nekoma's shortest player.

-DateKo High School
+Dae-Tech High School

-Date Tech High School (伊達工業高校, Datekōgyō Kōkō), or Dateko for short, is located in Miyagi Prefecture.
+Dae-Tech High School (伊達工業高校, Datekōgyō Kōkō), or Dae-Tech for short, is located in Miyagi Prefecture.
 The team specializes in blocking and has the highest blocking rate in the prefecture, earning them the nickname "The Iron Wall".
 Their uniforms are white and teal, and their banner says "Date Tech's Iron Wall".
 They are known for their three-person block and read blocking.